- Clinical science

 - Monosomy: only a single copy of a chromosome is present, e.g., Turner syndrome (45, X0)

 - Polysomy of the sex chromosomes e.g., Klinefelter syndrome (47, XXY), XYY syndrome, triple X syndrome

 - Polyploidy: the entire chromosome set is multiplied e.g., triploidy (3 x 23 = 69,XXY/XXX).

-- Aneuploidy: an abnormal number of copies of a single chromosome
+- Aneuploidy: an abnormal number of chromosomes in a cell

 Structural chromosomal aberrations: altered chromosome structure with an identical number of chromosomes

 - Detection primarily via

 - Deletion: loss of a chromosome segment, e.g., Cri-du-Chat syndrome (46,XX/XY del(5))